 Be a Pal to the Third Power is a homestudy course that covers the 2015 updates presented by the American Heart Association.
-This course can help the Nurse to prepare for the AHA PALS Renewal/ Certification course.
+Additionally, this course can help the healthcare provider to prepare for the AHA PALS Renewal/Certification course.

-In addition, this study guide includes materials to promote ECG understanding and interpretation with basic focus on rates that are too slow, too fast, or collapsed.
+In addition, Be A PAL includes materials to promote ECG understanding and interpretation with basic focus on rates that are too slow, too fast, or collapsed.
 This study guide also addresses injury prevention which is vital to the pediatric population.
 There is a scientific discipline that injury is even more effective at saving lives than optimal medical care.
 Injuries cause more childhood deaths than all other causes combined.

-This home study course introduces the 2011 updates researched by the American Heart Association.
+Furthermore, this home study course introduces the 2015 updates researched by the American Heart Association.
 Good advanced life support starts with good basic life support.
 Rapid and effective bystander CPR is associated with successful return of spontaneous circulation, yet only 2%-10% of all children who develop out-of-the hospital cardiac arrest survive.

 Furthermore it also encompasses advanced life support to include the signs and symptoms of respiratory distress with proper airway adjuncts and FIO2 selection.
 This study guide includes the sings and symptoms of shock and the appropriate interventions for treatment.

 Be A Pal to the Third Power empowers the student by learning how to use a rapid cardiopulmonary assessment to quickly assess and treat a pediatric patient.
 Scenarios are present for practicing this assessment skill.